Residential possession - important updates and the current situation (COVID-19)

 On 15 April 2019, the government announced that it may repeal Section 21 of the Housing Act 1988.
 This means that landlords will need a ‘good reason’ to evict their tenant, rather than being able to rely on the ‘no fault’ basis of a Section 21 Notice.
 This may be somewhat balanced by a strengthening of the Section 8 eviction process.
 The consultation finished on 12 October 2019 and the outcome to the public feedback is not yet available.

-All ongoing housing possession actions have been suspended for 90 days from 27 March 2020.
+All ongoing housing possession actions were originally suspended for 90 days from 27 March 2020.
 Under Practice Direction 51Z, most current ongoing cases or any cases about to be issued cannot progress to a stage where eviction is possible.

 It is however still possible to issue possession proceedings or for landlords to act upon non-payment of rent using other available remedies such as issuing a debt claim for the unpaid rent in the High or County Court.